In November 2015, I hopped on a plane by myself, traveled 16,000km around the world, and had one of the most amazing experiences of my life-so far.

 I had decided that I wanted complete my Yoga Teacher Training in one intensive month and in an amazing, different country.
 After searching through yoga schools, I landed on All Yoga Bali, an Ashtanga Vinyasa-based program.

 And I made best friends with 23 other unique yogis from around the world, who were my partners on this awesome journey.

-Being from Eastern Canada, I had to travel a LONG way to get to Bali.
+Being from Ontario, Canada, I had to travel a LONG way to get to Bali.

 1 hour – Driving from my house to the airport (leaving 3 hours before my flight takes off, of course)